SpitfireSatya/asyncify/GettingStarted.md

 - Run the evaluation
   - `./run-evaluation.sh`

+You should then compare the numbers obtained here with those in the paper.

-## List of Supported Claims
+## <a name="supported-claims">List of Supported Claims</a>

 - This artifact supports all the research questions of the paper.
-  - Our artifact reproduces Table 2 (page #17) from the paper, which we used to argue in favor of our answers to RQs 1 through 4.
+  - Our artifact reproduces Table 2 (pg.
+17) from the paper, which we used to argue in favor of our answers to RQs 1 through 4.

-## List of Unsupported Claims
+## <a name="unsupported-claims">List of Unsupported Claims</a>

-- The performance claims for asynchronous behaviour (from Sections 2 and 3, Fig. 3 page #7 and Fig. 6 page #10) cannot be verified in virtual environments.
+- The performance claims for asynchronous behaviour (from Sections 2 and 3, Fig. 3 pg.
+7 and Fig. 6 pg.
+10) cannot be verified in virtual environments.
 Tests have shown significatly worse performance for asynchronous APIs on Virtual environments.
 - This artifact uses a generic entry point for callgraph generation.
 During the actual evaluation, the entry points were tailored to best fit the projects.
 Thus, this artifact may not reproduce the exact callgraph for all projects.
 However, we have provided pre-computed callgraphs which can be used to verify the evaluation presented in the paper.
 - Due to constraints of the environment, all test projects may not produce a clean build.
 This, however, does not affect the transformation of projects.